latest nhpb_banner 1__compressed

 Energy assistance may be offered to help deal with the immediate crisis.
 As this occurs though, a representative from the Salvation Army will work with you to address the cause of the issue.
 For example, maybe it was a job loss, death in the family, or unexpected medical bill.
 Case managers from offices around Warren and other cities will try to understand the challenge you are facing, and help in any way they can.

-This may include directing you to job training programs, advising you of local Macomb and Detroit clinics, or more.
+Salvation Army has additional social services in Macomb County.
+This may include directing you to job training programs, advising you of local Macomb County and Detroit area medical clinics, or more.
 They will direct you to budget counseling, credit repair, and provide other referrals as needed.
 The objective is to ideally eliminate the need for future requests for utility or heating bill assistance.
 For more information, find details on energy and heating bill assistance in Michigan, some of which are Salvation Army run programs and others from other agencies.

-The clinic can help ensure legal representation for needy people, and help address unmet needs.
+The clinic can help ensure legal representation for low-income people or seniors and help address unmet needs.
 Lawyers and paralegals can help educate clients with regard to their obligations and legal rights.
 An objective is to eliminate legal problems as causal factors that may be preventing individuals from re-entering society as gainfully employed responsible citizens.
 Hopefully assistance can help people break the cycle of poverty and dependency.

 By Jon McNamara